 9 Identify areas requiring clarifications

 TSDSI – average spectral efficiency and mobility evaluations via simulation (against 30 km/h, since there is no technical performance requirement in Report ITU-R M.2410) TSDSI – link budget calculations for LMLC (“uploaded” question sent to TSDSI proponent and their response to the Evaluation Groups Discussion Area).

+At the 33rd meeting of WP 5D of the ITU in Geneva, the CEG and TSDSI had further discussions on the above question, in particular the additional 12 dB used in the link-budget, but could not reach an agreement on the interpretation of the channel model in Report ITU-R M.2412.

 10 Compliance templates

 10.1 Compliance templates for 3GPP SRIT

+All three compliance templates are enclosed in the sections that follow.

 10.1.1 Services